 I wanted this to be a Big and Bold martini, so something highly aromatic is key.
 This time around I went with Vording’s Gin which is a Cedar Wood Infused Dry Gin from Amsterdam.
 With a martini like this, choosing a quality gin is ESSENTIAL.
 See how I mentioned QUALITY and not PREMIUM.
 I’ve long thought that Beefeater is a great classic expression, but today I wanted something with a bit more weight and body to it.
 Vording’s is great, I’d also pick up the classic Tanqueray 10, Monkey 47 would be a gem, Plymouth Gin, even a decent Old Tom would work wonders here.

-So funny enough, when I set up the voting, I had a few people reach out mentioning why I didn’t offer Tequila as an option.
-Well for one, Instagram doesn’t let me give more than 2 options to vote, and I knew what the mass majority typically goes for.
-Doesn’t mean I can’t sprinkle a bit of Agave love in this mix, which is exactly what I did.
+So funny enough, I had a few people reach out mentioning why I didn’t offer Tequila as an option in my voting.
+Well for one, Instagram doesn’t let me give more than 2 options to vote.
+Plus, I wanted to stick to the classic martini spirits.
+That doesn’t mean I can’t sprinkle a bit of Agave love in this mix, which is exactly what I did.
 I can’t get enough of Mezcal Koch.
 It’s still my favourite Mezcal I’ve found so far, and they have a few awards to prove that others do too!

 First time around making the cocktail, I had a 1.5 oz Gin ratio to 0.5 oz Mezcal.
 Seeing as I wanted the Gin to be the major highlight, I decided to switch it to 2 oz Gin and 1/4 oz Koch Mezcal.
 The great thing with Mezcal is that you don’t need a ton for it to go a long way and be present in the cocktail.

 Could you use a Tequila?
 Of course!
 I would say a Cristalino or a high proof Blanco Tequila would go perfect.
-The reason I wouldn’t go with the Reposados or Anejos is to allow the brightness and vegetal notes of the agave to truly come through without inhabiting the flavours.
+Try to avoid a Reposado or Anejo for this mix.
+That’s because you want the brightness and vegetal notes of the agave to truly come through.

 Choosing a Vermouth

-Italian Vermouth is constantly referenced in the classic Martinis listed in the Imbibe book.
-Of course, French is common as well, but the variation I gravitated to used Italian Vermouth.
+Italian Vermouth is constantly referenced in classic Martini’s listed in the Imbibe book.
+Of course, French is also very common, but I definitely gravitate towards the Italian style.
 I’ll admit, I cheated.
-You all voted for Vermouth, but I went with Cocchi Americano instead, which when you start digging is not TECHNICALLY a vermouth.
-But what have we learned about Martini’s?
-You can do whatever you want.
+You all voted for a Vermouth, but technically Cocchi Americano isn’t a vermouth.
+It’s so similar in style, but with more bitter attributes that I love!
+Also, what have we learned about Martini’s?
+You can do whatever you want!
 I particularly love it for its herbaceous characteristics that I knew would lend well with the Koch and Vording’s Gin.
 But if I had to choose, I’d go with the Lustau Blanco Vermouth or Cinzano if it’s around.
-DO NOT GO FRENCH.
-It will be a bit too delicate and get lost with all the other big players in this cocktail.
+Try to avoid French vermouths, because they can be a touch delicate and get lost with all the other big players in this cocktail.

 Lastly, the citrus was the easiest component.
 With all the big, bold flavours, I decided to go a bit more delicate with the citrus and used Grapefruit.
 Of course, if you want it loud, go for the classic lemon.
 It will be just as delicious.